francescov1/mongoose-tsgen/README.md

 // NOTE: you will need to import these types after your first ever run of the CLI
 // See the 'Initializing Schemas' section import mongoose from "mongoose";
-import { UserDocument, UserModel, UserQueries } from "../interfaces/mongoose.gen.ts";
+import { UserDocument, UserModel, UserMethods, UserStatics, UserQueries } from "../interfaces/mongoose.gen.ts";

 const { Schema } = mongoose;